BTC Explorer

 For the live transaction stream, I use WebSockets connecting directly to Blockchain.info's public API.
 I implemented automatic reconnection logic and visibility-based pause/resume to conserve bandwidth when the tab is not active.

 Several APIs I needed (Yahoo Finance, BitcoinTreasuries.net) have CORS restrictions.
-I built lightweight Cloudflare Workers to proxy requests and cache responses.
+I use two approaches to solve this:

 4. Aggressive Client-Side Caching